anuarun1/UCBerkeley_AI_ML_Module5/README.md

 ### Reasoning as to why Restaurat USD(<$20) and Carry out & Take away might have higher acceptance compared to Coffee House, Bar and Restaurant  :
-- The coupon with a longer expiration duration of 1 day has a higher acceptance rate than the coupon with a shorter expiration rate of 2 hours.
 - **Restaurat USD(<$20) and Carry out & Take away**
   - Had high acceptance rates among all attributes including expiration, weather, temperature, passenger, gender, time, destination, age, income, marital status, and having children.
   - One hypothesis to support this is that everyone needs to eat at some point and are ready to consider cost-effective options like RestaranUSDt (<$20) and Carry out & Take away.